mulle-c/mulle-vararg/README.md

 #### Advantages

-* possibility of non-compiler construction/deconstruction at runtime.
+* Easy to write in C, does not need compiler ABI internals to construct or read.
 You don't need [libffi](//sourceware.org/libffi/) or some such.
-* cheap forwarding to other functions.
+* Cheap forwarding to other functions.

 #### Disadvantages

-* no compiler support
+* No compiler support - so far :)

 ## How it works